ChrisK-0/imeline_ajalugu-wordpress/README.md

 ### Made an archive page for all accordions

 Put a pause for the Event category sorting until a solution is made.
 Made accordion archive page.
 Unfinished link for accordion archive page (CSS wise).

+## Day 32

+### Single page for accordion events

+Need to add CSS to the anchors inside accordions and fit single-custom_event.php with proper content.